Anne C. Petersen: Career

 Petersen has published over 350 articles and 18 books in the areas of adolescent health and development, gender issues, science policy, and global issues.
 Her research focused on adolescent pubertal development, including the development and publication of the Pubertal Development Scale (PDS) for young adolescents.

-Petersen was a professor in the Department of Human Development and Family Studies at Pennsylvania State University from August 1982 to March 1992.
+Petersen was a professor and chair of the Department of Human Development and Family Studies at Pennsylvania State University from August 1982 to March 1992.
 On July 1, 1987, she became the first dean of the College of Health and Human Development at Penn State.
 In 1991, she was named first vice-president for research and dean of the graduate school at the University of Minnesota.
 She was also full professor at the Institute of Child Development from May 1992 to March 1995.
+From July, 1994 to September, 1996 she was the deputy director of the National Science Foundation.

 Petersen was senior vice president in charge of programming at the W. K. Kellogg Foundation from 1996 to 2005, where she was responsible for United States, Latin American, and southern African programs.
 Following her work with the Kellogg Foundation, Petersen founded the non-profit foundation Global Philanthropy Alliance (GPA), which funds "early stage youth-led entrepreneur organizations in Africa."
 From August 2006 to June 2009, Petersen was a deputy director and professor at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 In 2010, she became a research professor at the University of Michigan.
 From January 2010 to the present, Petersen has been at the Center for Human Growth and Development at the University of Michigan.
 She is also a faculty affiliate of the Science, Technology, and Public Policy (STPP) program at the Gerald R. Ford School of Public Policy.